You are here

 HEGIS Code: 1203.10

 Across the nation, nurses have been encouraged to develop the knowledge, leadership abilities, and interpersonal skills beyond what is learned at the bachelor’s degree level to improve the healthcare system.
-The Institute of Medicine’s Future of Nursing report recommends that the future nurses gain proficiency in competencies such as team leadership, systems thinking, decision-making, and quality improvement.
+The National Academy of Sciences Future of Nursing 2020-2030: Charting a Path to Achieve Health Equity report recommends that the future nurses gain proficiency in competencies such as team leadership, systems thinking, decision-making, and quality improvement to address equity issues and social determinants of health and improve individual and population health.

 The MS in Nursing Organizational Leadership online degree prepares nurses to contribute to the health, education, and social structure of communities by assuming positions of leadership.
 The program creates a landscape for nurses to promote innovative change and quality outcomes, translate evidence-based research into practice, build collaborative interprofessional healthcare teams to coordinate care, and employ advocacy strategies to influence healthcare policy across the healthcare spectrum.